NotifiUs/php-wctp/Readme.md

 ### Add WCTP token to wctp-Operation

-For all XML WCTP methods below, you can optionally, pass in a `wctpToken` to the constructor:
+For all XML WCTP methods below, you can optionally pass in a `wctpToken` to the constructor:

 ```php
 $clientQuery = new ClientQuery( 'token' );